Cupra Terramar

 The Cupra Terramar is a compact crossover SUV presented in September 2024 by Spanish performance-oriented brand, Cupra.
-The car was intended to replace the Cupra Ateca.
+The car is intended to replace the Cupra Ateca.

 The Terramar uses an updated version of the MQB platform which underpins Cupra's ICE-powered cars.
 It will come in mild-hybrid and plug-in-hybrid versions, with a pure electric range of up to 100 km.
-It will be the last Cupra launched with a combustion engine offering, as the brand looks to going all-electric in 2030.
+In 2022 it was announced that it would be the last Cupra launched with a combustion engine offering.

 The model is named for a Spanish coastal town near Barcelona where the Autódromo de Sitges-Terramar racetrack was built in 1923.
 It will be built alongside the closely related third-generation Audi Q3.